INFLUENZA VACCINATIONS NOW AVAILABLE

 We only have one incoming line, so if its busy we do apologise.
 We try to keep calls as short as possible, without appearing to be rude, however there are a couple of things you can do to help us and your fellow patients.

-- If you are calling about a repeat prescription please note that we have not advocated this for the past 8-9 years, as your local pharmacist can take your request for you for any repeat medication and any other medication that you have previously been prescribed eg: an antibiotic cream or a antihistamine tablet.
+- If you are calling about a repeat prescription please note that we have not routinely accepted these calls since 2007, as your local pharmacist can take your request for you for any repeat medication and any other medication that you have previously been prescribed eg: an antibiotic cream or a antihistamine tablet.
 You should call them in the first instance.

 - If you are in the situation where you have miscalculated and are down to your last tablet/s please indicate this on your website request and we can arrange for this to be collected at the surgery after 5.00pm on the same day.